Updated August 2019

 You will likely be seated with another group in your train compartment if you are a smaller group.

-Hagrid’s Magical Creatures Motorbike Adventure Height Requirement: Current speculation is 48 inches tall
+Hagrid’s Magical Creatures Motorbike Adventure Height Requirement: 48 inches tall

 Ride Experience On Hagrid’s Magical Creatures Motorbike Adventure